EncT5: A Framework for Fine-tuning T5 as Non-autoregressive Models: Abstract

 \section{Abstract}

-Encoder-decoder transformer architectures have become popular recently with the advent of T5 models.
-It is also more favorable over architectures like BERT for pre-training on language model task when it comes to large scale models which could take months to train given it's generality.
-While being able to generalize to more tasks, it is not evident if the proposed encoder-decoder architecture is the most efficient for fine-tuning on classification and regression tasks given the pre-trained model.
-In this work, we study fine-tuning pre-trained encoder-decoder models such as T5.
-Particularly, we propose \textbf{EncT5} as a way to efficiently fine-tune pre-trained encoder-decoder T5 models for classification and regression tasks by using the encoder layers.
-Our experimental results show that \textbf{EncT5} with less than half of the parameters of T5 performs similarly to T5 models on GLUE benchmark.
-We believe our proposed approach can be easily applied to any pre-trained encoder-decoder model.
+Pre-trained encoder-decoder transformer architectures have become increasingly popular recently with the advent of T5 models.
+T5 has also become more favorable over other architectures like BERT due to the amount of data that it is pre-trained on, increased scale of model parameter sizes and easy applicability to a diverse set of tasks due to the generative nature of the model.
+While being able to generalize to a wide variety of tasks, it is not clear that encoder-decoder architectures are the most efficient for fine-tuning tasks that don't require auto-regressive decoding.
+In this work, we study fine-tuning pre-trained encoder-decoder models for tasks such as classification, multi-label classification, and structured prediction.
+We propose \textbf{EncT5}, a framework for these problems, and illustrate instantiations for these tasks.
+Our experiment results show that EncT5 has advantages over T5 such as efficiency and usability out performs BERT when evaluated on publicly available pre-trained checkpoints.